 For questions related to NYP-Queens, please contact Nancy Garcia, IRB Manager, NYP-Queens.

-A: The WRG-HS IRB Application includes a section for external non-affiliated personnel.
-Non-WCM/NYP investigators should only be added to this section when the WCM IRB will serve as the IRB of record and an Institutional Authorization Agreement has been executed.
+The WRG-HS IRB Application includes a section for external non-affiliated personnel (non-WCM/NYP).
+Non-WCM/NYP investigators should only be added to this section when the WCM IRB will serve as the IRB of record and an IRB Authorization Agreement has been executed.
 This agreement can only be executed between IRB offices.
-The WCM IRB will not provide oversight for non-WCM/NYP investigators when WCM is not the IRB of record.
+The WCM IRB will not provide oversight for non-WCM/NYP investigators without an IRB Authorization Agreement.

 Click here to view exemption decision charts pertaining to studies approved by the IRB prior to January 21, 2019.